Food safety

 Ideally, babies should be introduced to solid foods from around 6 months of age.
 If parents or carers have decided to introduce solid foods to their child before 6 months of age, you will need to work closely with them to ensure a consistent and safe approach.

-• foods containing wheat or gluten, including wheat, barley and rye (for example bread, pasta)
+- foods containing wheat or gluten, including wheat, barley and rye (like bread and pasta)

 Foods to avoid up to 12 months

-• honey for infants under 1 year, as it occasionally contains bacteria which can make them ill
+You should not give honey to infants under 1 year as it occasionally contains bacteria which can make them ill.

 Foods to avoid up to 5 years

-• Raw eggs, or food containing partially cooked eggs, for example uncooked cake mixture and runny boiled eggs (unless they have the red lion stamp or you see the words “British Lion quality”).
+- raw eggs, runny boiled eggs or foods containing partially cooked eggs like uncooked cake mixture (unless they have the red lion stamp or you see the words “British Lion quality”)

-• Unpasteurised milk, milk drinks and cheese, mould-ripened cheeses and soft blue-veined cheese, to reduce the risk of food poisoning.
-However, these cheeses can be used as part of a cooked recipe as listeria is killed by cooking.
+- unpasteurised milk, milk drinks and cheese, mould-ripened cheeses and soft blue-veined cheese, to reduce the risk of food poisoning (these cheeses can be used as part of a cooked recipe as listeria is killed by cooking)

-• Raw shellfish to reduce the risk of food poisoning, and make sure any shellfish you use is thoroughly cooked.
+- raw shellfish, to reduce the risk of food poisoning - make sure any shellfish you use is thoroughly cooked.

-• Raw jelly cubes – these are a choking hazard.
+- raw jelly cubes, as these are a choking hazard

 Foods to serve occasionally from 6 months to 4 years